kavir-bheeroo/PaymentGateway/README.md

 - Payment details are stored in the database and can be queried.
 - Created resource link available in create payment response.
 - Card numbers are encrypted using AES and masked when returned by the API.
+- IHttpClientFactory and Refit used to create an API client library - https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.2
-- CorrelationId is propagated in requests and stored in Seq and PostgreSQL.
+- CorrelationId flows from MerchantSimulator to Gateway to BankSimulator and is logged on Seq and stored in PostgreSQL.

 # Technologies and packages used
 - ASP.NET Core 2.2